-The objects and morphisms in $\hua{C}(\T)$ are expected to correspond to curves and intersection numbers, respectively.
 In the unpunctured case, we have the following known results.

-\begin{theorem}[(Br\"{u}stle-Zhang {\cite{BZ}})] If $\surf$ is unpunctured, then there is a bijection between the set of curves and valued closed curves in $\surf$ and the set of indecomposable objects in $\C(\T)$.
-Under such a bijection, \begin{itemize} \item the rotation of curves is compatible with the shift of objects; \item the triangulations of $\surf$ one-one correspond to the cluster tilting objects in $\C(\T)$ while the flip of triangulations is compatible with the mutation of cluster tilting objects. \end{itemize} \end{theorem}
+\begin{theorem}[\cite{BZ}] If $\surf$ is unpunctured, then there is a bijection between the set of curves and valued closed curves in $\surf$ and the set of indecomposable objects in $\C(\T)$.
+Under such a bijection, \begin{itemize} \item rotation of curves is compatible with shift of objects; \item triangulations of $\surf$ one-to-one correspond to cluster tilting objects in $\C(\T)$ while flip of triangulations is compatible with mutation of cluster tilting objects. \end{itemize} \end{theorem}